ivanvirgala/PipeSnakeRobot/README.md

 = Citing the framework =
 ========================
-If you use the Toolbox and want to cite it in a paper please use:
+If you use the framework and want to cite it in a paper please use:

 @article{VIRGALA2024,
 title = {Mathematical framework for snake robot motion in a confined space},